ulrikstrid/ligo/gitlab-pages/docs/language-basics/unit-option-pattern-matching.md

 <!--END_DOCUSAURUS_CODE_TABS-->

-This can be extremely useful when trying to build semantically appealing contracts.
+Defining a varient can be extremely useful for building semantically appealing contracts.
 We'll learn how to use variants for 'logic purposes' shortly.

 ## Optional values

-Optionals are a type of a built-in variant, that can be used to determine if a variable holds a certain value or not.
-This is especially useful, e.g. your program's state allows for a certain variable value to be empty, like this:
+Optionals are a type of built-in variant that can be used to determine if a variable holds a certain value or not.
+This is especially useful when (for example) your program's state allows for a certain variable value to be empty, like this:

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Pascaligo-->